Screen#

 set cursor to row column on screen#

-When using the set cursor to row column on screen block, the cursor is placed at a specific row and column on the screen.
+The set cursor to row column on screen stack block moves the cursor to a specific row and column on the Brain screen.
+The next print on screen block will start printing at that location.
 How many rows and columns can comfortably fit depends on the selected font.
 With the default monospaced medium font, up to 8 rows and 13 columns can be displayed clearly.
 Text placed beyond this range may be cut off or become difficult to read.

 set cursor to row [1] column [1] on screen